 I didn’t initiate a review with the IPC.
 Why have I received notification?

-- The local authority wishes to disregard your access request: In very specific circumstances, a local authority can apply to the Commissioner to disregard your access to information request or request for a correction to personal information.
+In very specific circumstances, a local authority can apply to the Commissioner to disregard your access to information request or request for a correction of personal information.
 If the Commissioner grants the disregard, the local authority will not have to reply to your request.
-Also, you will not have the opportunity to appeal the Commissioner’s decision to the Court of Queen’s Bench.
-For more information, see the IPC resource Application to Disregard an Access to Information Request or Request for Correction.
+In addition, you will not have the opportunity to appeal the Commissioner’s decision to the Court of Queen’s Bench.
+For more information, see the IPC resource Application to Application to Disregard an Access to Information Request or Request for Correction.